*** If you’d like a signed copy of The Mathematicians’ Library get in touch! ***

 Would you like to write another book?

 Yes!
-Contact me if you think I might be the author you’re looking for, and make me an offer.
+Contact me if you think I might be the author you’re looking for.